varunsh-coder/scorecard/docs/checks.md

 - If your project is producing an application, declare all your dependencies with specific versions in your package format file (e.g. `package.json` for npm, `requirements.txt` for python).
 For C/C++, check in the code from a trusted source and add a `README` on the specific version used (and the archive SHA hashes).
 - If the package manager supports lock files (e.g. `package-lock.json` for npm), make sure to check these in the source code as well.
 These files maintain signatures for the entire dependency tree and saves from future exploitation in case the package is compromised.
 - For Dockerfiles, pin dependencies by hash.
 See [Dockerfile](https://github.com/ossf/scorecard/blob/main/cron/worker/Dockerfile) for example.
 - For GitHub workflows, pin dependencies by hash.
 See [main.yaml](https://github.com/ossf/scorecard/blob/f55b86d6627cc3717e3a0395e03305e81b9a09be/.github/workflows/main.yml#L27) for example.
-To determine the permissions needed for your workflows, you may use [StepSecurity's online tool](https://app.stepsecurity.io/) by ticking the "Pin actions to a full length commit SHA".
-You may also tick the "Restrict permissions for GITHUB_TOKEN" to fix issues found by the Token-Permissions check.
 - To help update your dependencies after pinning them, use tools such as Github's [dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) or [renovate bot](https://github.com/renovatebot/renovate).